sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 ### Location and Output

-User application log files are located in the `%LocalAppData%\Tick42\UserData\<ENV>-<REG>\logs\applications` folder, where `<ENV-REG>` must be replaced with the environment and region of your [**Glue42 Enterprise**](https://glue42.com/enterprise/) copy (e.g., `T42-DEMO`).
-A separate log file is created for each application that has logging enabled.
-The file is named after the application and is created after the app starts to output log entries.
-All instances of an application log to the same file.
+User app log files are located in the `%LocalAppData%\Tick42\UserData\<ENV>-<REG>\logs\applications` folder, where `<ENV-REG>` must be replaced with the environment and region of your [**Glue42 Enterprise**](https://glue42.com/enterprise/) copy (e.g., `T42-DEMO`).
+A separate log file is created for each app that has logging enabled.
+The file is named after the app and is created after the app starts to output log entries.
+All instances of an app log to the same file.

 The log file entries are in the following format: